 Now let’s discuss your most frequent questions which we have separated in the following 5 groups:

-According to the Regulation 261, an airline’s liability and obligation to pay the fixed compensation for a cancelled flight does not exist if the cancellation was caused by extraordinary circumstance which the airline could not influence nor prevent by applying all reasonable measures.
+According to the Regulation 261, an airline’s liability and obligation to pay the fixed compensation for a cancelled flight does not exist if the cancellation was caused by extraordinary circumstances which the airline could not influence nor prevent by applying all reasonable measures.

 According to the Regulation 261/2004, whenever an airline cancels a flight, no matter the cancellation cause, it is obliged to offer the passenger a choice between: